YuzhuGao/YuzhuGao.github.io/resume.md

 - Supervised the student union work and provided suggestions for the work of the student union,28 in total.

 `2014-2017`
-__commissary in charge of publicity__, Beijing Normal University Board of Student Union
+__Commissary in charge of publicity__, Beijing Normal University Board of Student Union

 - Designed and ran A/B tests